tejaswisam/trace_device/README.md

 * SD card support for offline data logging
 * Mobile application interface for live visualization

----

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software under the terms of the license.

----

-## Contribution Guidelines

-Contributions are welcome and encouraged.
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature-name`)
-3. Commit your changes with clear messages
-4. Push to your fork and open a pull request

----

 ## Contact

-For questions, support, or collaboration inquiries, please open a GitHub issue or contact the maintainers at `<tejaswisamavedula@gmail.com>`.
+For questions, support, or collaboration inquiries, please open a GitHub issue or contact the maintainers at `tejaswisamavedula@gmail.com`.